-- Job (some occupations carry a higher risk than others and may mean you have to pay more each month)
+- Job (some occupations carry a higher risk than others and might mean you have to pay more each month)

-If you have several risk factors for a particular condition, that illness may not be covered by your policy or you may need to pay a higher premium.
+If you have several risk factors for a particular condition, that illness might not be covered by your policy or you might need to pay a higher premium.

 It is usually taken out with other insurance products such as life insurance or income protection and you can adjust the amount of cover you take out according to your needs and monthly payments.
 The amount of cover you need will depend on, for instance:

 - Other insurance product you have

 Critical illness insurance can be complicated and it would be worth talking to an adviser before choosing a policy.